Setup

 Logistic Regression#

-One, two, many… We started with basic discrete distributions for single random variables, and then we modeled pairs of categorical variables with continency tables.
+We started with basic discrete distributions for single random variables, and then we modeled pairs of categorical variables with continency tables.
 Here, we build models for predicting categorical responses given several explanatory variables.

+Instead, let’s try to model the conditional distribution directly.
 Let \(Y \in \{0,1\}\) denote a binary response and let \(\mbX \in \reals^p\) denote associated covariates.
 For example, \(Y\) could denote whether or not your favorite football team wins their match, and \(X\) could represent features of the match like whether its a home or away game, who their opponent is, etc. We will model the conditional distribution of \(Y\) given the covariates,

 \[\begin{align*} Y \mid \mbX = \mbx &\sim \mathrm{Bern}(\pi(\mbx)) \end{align*}\]